 A novelty vending machine is also an effective marketing strategy for a product launch.
-You can customize the exterior, put your new product in there, or if your launch product is too large or you’ve got a big budget, you can always vend your branded goods for free.
+You can customize the exterior and put your new product in there, or if your launch product is too large or you’ve got a big budget, you can always vend your branded goods for free.

-Vending machines can offer an intelligent alternative to an in-house kitchen and increase customer satisfaction or time on site.
-In the future, it’s about providing better, more efficient services than anyone else out there to win over your team or your visitors.
+Vending machines can offer an intelligent alternative to an in-house kitchen and increase customer satisfaction or on-site time.
+In the future, it’s about providing better, more efficient services than anyone else to win over your team or visitors.

-We hope we’ve shown you some ways in which you can make the most of a vending machine in your business.
-So take a look today and see how we can keep your business refreshed!
+We hope we’ve shown you how to make the most of a vending machine in your business.
+So, take a look today and see how we can refresh your business!